AriFordsham/GHCWiki/working-conventions/fixing-bugs.md

 Here's how to submit a bug fix to GHC.
 For [changing the documentation](working-conventions/documentation-changes), there is a simpler procedure.
 For [adding features](working-conventions/adding-features), there are a few extra steps to follow.

-1. **Make sure the bug is in Trac**.
-Usually it is (that's why you are working on it), but if it's a bug you have found yourself, add it to Trac before you start work.
+1. **Make sure the bug has a GitLab issue**.
+Usually it is (that's why you are working on it), but if it's a bug you have found yourself, add it to GitLab before you start work.
 It's important to have a ticket, because it makes sure that the bug report, discussion about the fix, the regression test that checks it, and the eventual conclusion, are all recorded together.
-Comments in the code can refer to the ticket (e.g. `See Trac #2382 for an example`).
+Comments in the code can refer to the ticket (e.g. `See issue #2382 for an example`).
 And so on.
 If there's no ticket, there is every chance that it'll get lost.

 1. **[Add a test case](building/running-tests/adding)** in the [testsuite](building/running-tests) that shows up the bug.

    - Name the test after the bug number - this is helpful for finding the bug again in the future.
-   - Put the directory and name of the test in the "Test Case" field of the Trac report.
+   - Put the directory and name of the test in the issue description (on the old trac system this was the "Test Case" field of the Trac report).

 1. **Fix the bug**!